DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Conclusion

 \section{Conclusion}

 In this work, we investigated the impact of the level sampling process on the ZSG capabilities of RL agents.
 We found adaptive sampling strategies are best understood as data regularisation techniques minimising the mutual information between the agent's internal representation and the identity of training levels.
-In doing so, these methods minimise an upper bound on the generalisation gap, and our experiments show this bound acts as an effective proxy for reducing this gap in practice.
+In doing so, these methods minimise an upper bound on the generalisation gap, and our experiments show that this bound acts as an effective proxy for reducing this gap in practice.
 This theoretical framing allowed us to understand the mechanism behind the improved generalisation achieved by value loss prioritised level sampling, which had only been justified empirically in prior work.
-We proposed ICED, a framework combining adaptive sampling with the generation of new levels using a learned model of the context distribution.
-We showed that the ICED generative approach prevents the significant distributional shift observed in other UED methods.
-By jointly achieving low $\text{GenGap}$ and $\text{ShiftGap}$, ICED achieves strong generalisation performance on in-distribution test levels, while also being robust to in-context edge-cases.
+We introduced DRED, a framework combining adaptive sampling with the generation of new levels using a learned model of the context distribution.
+We propose VAE-DRED, an application of DRED using a VAE to learn the context distribution.
+Our experiments show that VAE-DRED prevents the significant distributional shift observed in other UED methods.
+By jointly achieving low $\text{GenGap}$ and $\text{ShiftGap}$, VAE-DRED achieves strong generalisation performance on in-distribution test levels, while also being robust to in-context edge cases.